LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## Can I use Eversense E3 or Eversense 365?

-With `dev` branch, 3.14.2 and later, Eversense is included in the Loop build.
+For Loop versions 3.14.2 and newer, Eversense is included.

 ## Can the *Loop* app read CGM data from Nightscout?